MicrosoftDocs/azure-reference-other/azure-monitor-ref/supported-metrics/microsoft-keyvault-managedhsms-metrics.md

 title: Supported metrics - microsoft.keyvault/managedhsms
-description: Reference for microsoft.keyvault/managedhsms metrics in Azure Monitor. ms.topic: reference ms.service: azure-monitor ms.author: edbaynash
+description: Reference for microsoft.keyvault/managedhsms metrics in Azure Monitor. ms.topic: reference
 author: EdB-MSFT
+ms.author: edbaynash
+ms.service: azure-monitor
-ms.date: 03/26/2024
+ms.date: 07/30/2024
 ms.custom: microsoft.keyvault/managedhsms, naam

 # NOTE:  This content is automatically generated using API calls to Azure.
 Any edits made on these files will be overwritten in the next run of the script.